This page provides access to information about current course offerings in bioengineering. Both graduate and

 The course catalog is maintained by the university.
 Visit the bioengineering department’s catalog page to see up-to-date course codes and descriptions of classes.

 Bioengineering Course Guides and Resources

 - Spring 2021 course schedule: Department-only summary of courses for spring 2021

-- Fall 2020 course schedule: Department-only summary of courses for fall 2020
+- Summer 2021 course schedule: Department-only summary of courses for summer 2021

 - UIC schedule of classes (Banner link): Complete listing of UIC course schedules